-Even if you were to use Sapphire Reserve strictly for business spending, you’d still likely get better value from a regular business credit card.
-Chase offers a host of business credit cards with rewards and benefits that are similar to, and in some cases better than, what Sapphire Reserve brings to the party.
+Even if you were to use Chase Sapphire Reserve® strictly for business spending, you’d still likely get better value from a regular business credit card.
+Chase offers a host of business credit cards with rewards and benefits that are similar to, and in some cases better than, what Chase Sapphire Reserve brings to the party.
 And some of these come with business-specific perks, like employee cards with individual spending limits.

-While there is no Chase Sapphire Reserve business credit card, if you decide you would like to use the personal Sapphire Reserve card for business purchases, you will need excellent credit for approval.
+While there is no Chase Sapphire Reserve business credit card, if you decide you would like to use the personal card for business purchases, you will need excellent credit for approval.
 Most Chase business credit cards require good personal credit history.
-That’s also the case with many business cards from other issuers.
+That’s also the case with many of the best business cards from other issuers.
 Keep in mind that business cards hold you personally liable for any unpaid balances.
-So, just like with a personal card, don’t spend outside the business’s means.
+So, just like with a personal card, don’t spend outside the means of the business.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.